-The book comes with a free download of three of these songs as well as three spiritual instrumental tracks.
+The book comes with a free download of three of these Harrison-inspired songs, as well as three spiritual instrumental tracks.

 "It is one of the most fascinating stories I've ever come across, and David Young's writing style is so authentic and from the heart.
 I love a read that sails along, and the pace is just right." —The Star Beacon - Ann Ulrich Miller